ZHeCensus/api-docs/_pages/examples/mapbox-choropleth.md

 }
 ```

-To generate the color expression for mapbox styling, we have to group the GEOIds that fall into the same quantiles groups.
+To generate the style expression for mapbox styling, we have to group the GEOIds that fall into the same quantile groups.
 So we first loop though each to create an object with color groups as keys and array of GEOIDs as values.

 e.g. {"#FFF" : ["04343", "04343"]}

-Then we generate the colorExpression by appending the GEOIDs and colors to the main match expression
+Then we generate the expression by appending the GEOIDs and colors to the main match expression in the format below.

 e.g. ['match', ['get', 'GEOID'], ["04343", "04343"], "#FFF"]

-Lastly we append 'rgba(0,0,0,0)' for any GEOIDs that is not included in the reponse query.
+Lastly we append 'rgba(0,0,0,0)' for any GEOIDs that is not included in the expression rules.

 ```js
 var colors = {};